Sparking a shared charging revolution

 The solution

-Zenobē is going to build a private off-site charging hub to allow a number of companies to charge their vehicles.
-The site will be the charging point for Woolworths, for whom Zenobē has provided new electric vehicles – taking away the risk of battery technology and the CapEx investment that would otherwise have been needed.
+Zenobē has built a private off-site charging hub to allow different commercial fleet operators to charge their vehicles.
+The site will be the charging point for Woolworths’ new electric fleet, for whom Zenobē is also leasing the electric trucks – taking away the risk of battery technology and minimising the CapEx investment that would otherwise have been needed to deploy the fleet.

-The project has catalysed electric vehicle charging in Mascot, Sydney, not only for Woolworths, but also for businesses in the logistics and fleet industries.
-Companies in the Sydney suburb that would otherwise struggle to charge vehicles on their own site for practical reasons can now hire charging points, on an exclusive or non-exclusive basis.
+The project has catalysed electric vehicle charging in Mascot, Sydney, not only for Woolworths, but also for businesses in the logistics and fleet industries in the area that would otherwise struggle to charge vehicles at their own sites.
+They can now rent charging points on an exclusive or non-exclusive basis.

 3D render of Woolworths’ smart charging hub, featuring Zenobē-branded and Woolworths electric trucks parked at EV charging stations in a modern, green facility.